top of page

 What about Wordpress or SquareSpace?

-WordPress.org is an open-source content management system, that allows you to build websites.
+WordPress is based on an open-source content management system, that allows you to build websites.
 You then pay a separate hosting company to host and secure your site.
-(Wordpress.com is an all-in-one package, but is more restricted.)
-The possibilities are endless with WordPress, however this can make it over-complicated and frustrating, and unlike using Wix, you may need to do your own security and plugin updates.
+The possibilities are endless with WordPress, however this can make it over-complicated and frustrating, and unlike using Wix, you may need to add and pay extra for your own security and plugin updates.

 WordPress is popular with coders and developers, who pay for themes such as Divi to make a more user-friendly interface.
-WordPress fans write reviews about how easy it is to use, and determined beginners can make a decent website, but be prepared to invest a lot more time.
+WordPress fans write reviews about how easy it is to use, and very determined beginners can make a decent website, but be prepared to invest a lot more time.
+(I can always spot a Wordpress website made by a beginner.
+It can look nice - but there are always tell tale signs!)

 On the contrary, the likes of Squarespace and Shopify are pretty easy to use, but are just not as swept up as Wix, plus they cost a bit more, like-for-like.
-Free web builders that come with your domain or hosting package are not well supported, and you pay for all the same costs as you would with any other web builder!
+Free web builders that come with your domain or hosting package are not well supported at all, and you pay for all the same costs as you would with any other web builder!

-In short, Wordpress is too flexible (read overwhelming) and SquareSpace is a little too inflexible.
+In short, Wordpress can be overwhelmingly complicated, and SquareSpace is a little too inflexible.
 Finally, if you ever need help with Wix, their support centre and tutorials are second to none.

 5.